Tornado-techie/real-time-communication-with-socket-io-Tornado-techie/README.md

 ### Production Deployment

-**Railway (Backend):**
+**Render (Backend):**
-1. Connect your GitHub repository to Railway
+1. Connect your GitHub repository to Render
+2. Create a new Web Service using the `render.yaml` blueprint
-2. Set the required environment variables in Railway dashboard
+3. Set the required environment variables in Render dashboard:
+   - `MONGODB_URI`: Your MongoDB Atlas connection string
+   - `JWT_SECRET`: A secure random string for JWT signing
+   - `CLIENT_URL`: Your frontend URL (GitHub Pages URL)
+   - `NODE_ENV`: Set to `production`
-3. Railway will automatically detect the configuration files and deploy
+4. Render will automatically build and deploy your backend

 **GitHub Pages (Frontend):**
 1. Frontend is deployed to GitHub Pages automatically
 2. URL: https://tornado-techie.github.io/real-time-communication-with-socket-io-Tornado-techie/
+3. Update `client/.env` with your Render backend URL before building

 **Deployment Files:**
-- Root `package.json`: Tells Railway how to build and start the server
-- `railway.json`: Railway-specific deployment configuration
+- `render.yaml`: Render service configuration for backend deployment
-- `nixpacks.toml`: Build instructions for Railway's Nixpacks
-- `start.sh`: Production startup script with environment validation

 ---

 ## Deployment Configuration

-This project includes several configuration files for production deployment:
+This project includes configuration for production deployment on Render:

-- **`package.json`** (root): Main package configuration for Railway deployment
+- **`render.yaml`**: Render service blueprint for backend deployment
-- **`railway.json`**: Railway-specific deployment settings
-- **`nixpacks.toml`**: Build configuration for Railway's Nixpacks builder
-- **`start.sh`**: Production startup script with environment validation
-- **`.env.example`**: Template for environment variables

 ---